tarik-hodzic/apple-juice/README.md

 This project was built to:

 - Create a basic landing page for juice product promotion
-- Practice JavaScript fundamentals and DOM manipulation
+- Apply JavaScript fundamentals and DOM manipulation
 - Work with JSON data and dynamic content rendering
 - Implement basic UI features such as theme switching